Keyboard shortcuts

 Skipping licenses

 The configuration file allows the selective skipping of licenses found by the various subcommands.
-It is recommended to provide a comment per skipped license to indicate why it is deemed safe to skip, for instance it might be erroneously detected as a license because of the filename.
+It is recommended to provide a comment per skipped license to indicate why it is deemed okay to skip, for instance it might be erroneously detected as a license because of the filename.

 Example